One of them, anyway.

 Maybe he’ll be CEO of a fortune 500 company someday, Speaker of the House, Olympic head swim coach, or President of Kids Against Video Game Time Limits!
 I want to help foster his abilities to help him become a great leader, if that is what God has in store for him.

 Often, it is lost to a middle schooler that daring to stand out is the coolest of cool.
-And I can’t take that kind of a risk with one of the two coolest 11 year olds I have ever known.
+And I can’t take that kind of a risk with one of the two coolest middle schoolers I have ever known.
 I’m not protecting him.
 I’m providing him with an alternate route with which to emerge having lost none of himself.